 If a company does not have this particular culture, there may be other methods of communicating your thoughts that work better for that culture.

 - Personnel Management

 When a person is hired, promoted or terminated, how is it communicated to the organization?
 This indicates what behaviors are rewarded, or not acceptable.
 It also speaks to the level of openness and transparency within the culture.

-If people are hired, promotes or terminated with no communication, the culture becomes “things just happen around, no one tells us anything or cares how it affects us”.
+If people are hired, promoted or terminated with no communication, the culture becomes “things just happen, no one tells us anything or cares how it affects us”.

 On the flip side, if there is solid communication and space for any questions, the culture becomes “there has been a change, we’re in the loop, and I have a place to speak to my concerns.
 Management cares about us”.

 The way decisions are made and how they are communicated shows a lot about an organization’s culture.
 What behavior creates a promotion, termination, corrective action or congratulatory situation?

 - Team Meeting Rhythms

 How often does the team meet as a group?
 Are their smaller groups or committees to manage projects?
 What is the structure of the team meetings?

 At Awesome Journey, we begin each meeting with meditation and then discuss our experiences with one of our core values.
 This is built into our culture.